strathausen/culoare/README.markdown

 current state
 -------------

-this library should be good as it is and not outdate due, to its limited purpose. even if i won't work on it anymore, it should save to be used and rare updates should be considered as a sign of quality.
+this library should be good as it is and not outdate, due to its limited purpose. even if i won't work on it anymore, it should save to be used and rare updates should be considered as a sign of quality.